 While they wait for evidence that they hope will convince the medical community to take them seriously, some Morgellon’s sufferers wear pink bracelets that say, simply, “Fortitude.”

-Pictures of Morgellons Disease
+Pictures of Morgellons Disea

 Hope you enjoyed the story and pictures of Morgellons Disease